Meet Our Team

 |

-Dr. Bronstein owned Ivens Veterinary Hospital for nearly 30 years prior to his untimely death in the fall of 2007.
+Dr. Bronstein owned Ivens-Bronstein Veterinary Hospital for nearly 30 years prior to his untimely death in the fall of 2007.

 He was a true Dr. Doolittle, who kept chickens, birds, ducks, goats, a tortoise, an emu, and many dogs and cats as pets.
 His birds, tortoise, waterfowl, and goats still live here at Ivens-Bronstein Veterinary Hospital.